01 — OverviewConfidential / For acquirer reviewMAG-IP-2026-04

 • Requires magnetic mounting and USB-C with DisplayPort video output

-• MagSafe iPhones provide the simplest attachment workflow
+• MagSafe iPhones are the primary supported attachment workflow

 • Select Android workflows possible where DisplayPort video output is supported